 The stored non-domination level multi-objective evolutionary algorithm

 "The research presented in this dissertation is in the field of Multi-Objective Evolutionary Algorithms.
 Evolutionary Algorithms (EAs) are a class of algorithms which model Darwin's theory of evolution to search for solutions to difficult problems.
 Multi-Objective Evolutionary Algorithms (MOEAs) are a broader case of the standard EA.
 The primary distinction between an EA and a MOEA is that and EA searches for a single solution based on one objective, while a MOEA searches for a set of solutions based on a number of different objectives.
-The heart of this research is a new algorithm call SNDL-MOEA, which stands for "Stored Non-Domination Level Multi-Objective Evolutionary Algorithm"--Abstract, leaf iii.
+The heart of this research is a new algorithm call SNDL-MOEA, which stands for "Stored Non-Domination Level Multi-Objective Evolutionary Algorithm"--Abstract, page iii.

 Tauritz, Daniel R.